 This includes sign-posting EDISS to train Lecturers’ by enhancing their knowledge of and to spot the signs of general mental health and eating disorders in students through our Skills for Professionals and Continued Professional Development (CPD) packages across both universities.

-Frank Lord is Trustee and is Chair of First Steps ED and joined the board in 2012.
+Frank Lord is a Patron and previously a Chair of First Steps ED Until 2020 having joined the board in 2012.

 Frank’s experience covers serving as executive chairman and non executive directors of national organisations and SME boards across the private, public and voluntary sectors.
 These have included the board of the BBC Corporation where Frank steered education policy.
 Frank’s early career was shaped in the retail sector working through to become a Group Managing Director for a large automotive business and today Frank is retained by major motor manufactures as an independent director for their retail networks.

 His main passion is people, particularly the development of people to help them reach their full potential and deal with whatever barriers stop them from realising this.
 Frank has received National recognition for the work he has done including invitations to No 10 and giving evidence at select committees.